owenhowell1/BioMiner/README.md

 :tada: **After communicating with the authors of MolParser, they will release the code in the short future**

+**Note 1:** As shown in the following table, the open-source MolScribe cannot predict markush structures well, so the open-source version BioMiner thus tends to process Markush structures incorrectly.

+**Note 2:** We will release our own open-source OCSR model **MolGlyph** in this month (2025.06)

 We choice the MLLM, molecule detection and OCSR models based on their performance on BioVista:

 - Molecule Detection Performance: